Tata Communications Limited (NSE: TATACOMM) Q4 2026 Earnings Call dated Apr. 22, 2026

 Sanjay Jain

-Great, Great, Ganesh.
-My second question is on the order book, FY25 again was a double digit growth year for us.
-On the order book FY26, you said we had a good double digit growth, but when we look at revenue growth, we are barely touching 10%.
-Right.
-And this is a quarter we came close to that, else we were even lower than that.
-So how should we think about a strong order book which we built in past two years and funnel appears to be good.
-Your commentary now when should be seeing a healthy double digit growth?
+Great.
+Great.
+Ganesh, my second question is on the order book.
+FY ’25, again, was a double-digit growth year for us on the order book.
+FY26, you said we had a good double-digit growth.
+But when we look at revenue growth, we are barely touching 10%, right?
+And this is a quarter we came close to that else we were even lower than that.
+So how should we think about a strong order book, which we built in past 2 years and funnel appears to be good by your commentary, now when should be seeing a healthy double-digit growth, probably mid-teens or early teens kind of a growth.
+Now there is some ForEx element also we are looking purely an underlying growth, which appears less than 9%.
+What is stopping this conversion of order book into equally strong revenue growth?

-Anil, I think my immediate priority is to focus on growth and profitability.
-I have heard from the prior transcripts that our EBITDA growth is flat to low single digits.
-And you would like us to change?
-I would like to make sure that in the near to medium term we are focusing on improving the quality and durability of the growth.
-We want to make sure that the improvement in profitability we have seen because of the digital growth Co.
-At 16.7, the operating leverage kicking in, the losses on the digital portfolio has come down in Q4.
+I think my immediate priority is to focus on growth and profitability.
+I have heard from the prior transcripts that our EBITDA growth is flat to low single digits, and you would like us to change.
+I would like to make sure that in the near to medium term, we are focusing on improving the quality and durability of the growth.
+We want to make sure that the improvement in profitability we have seen, because of the digital growth coming at 16.7%, the operating leverage kicking in, the losses on the digital portfolio has come down in Q4, we would like to make sure that the digital portfolio breaks even at the earliest.

-We would like to make sure that the digital portfolio breaks even at the earliest.
-We also want to make sure that we balances the portfolio between connectivity products, usage products and digital products.
-So my focus is going to be on growth and profitability to make sure that the digital products breaks even quickly.
-And we focus on improving the absolute EBITDA growth year over year.
+We also want to make sure that we balance the portfolio between connectivity products, usage products and digital products.
+So my focus is going to be on growth and profitability to make sure that the digital products breaks even quickly, and we focus on improving the absolute EBITDA growth year-over-year.

 Sanjay Jain

-And when you say Ganesh, you want to improve the profitability, this is, I hope with an eye that the investment in the future growth is not compromised.
-Right?
+And when you say, Ganesh, you want to improve the profitability, this is, I hope, with an eye that the investment in the future growth is not compromised, right?

 Operator